-PURPOSE Able to accommodate many and large vehicles-assuming a node replaces many stops and the ridership demand of the current program remains.
+PURPOSE Physical space to accommodate dozens of shuttle buses every hour a) Curb space (for on-street sites) b) Size (for off-street sites) Able to accommodate many and large vehicles-assuming a node replaces many stops and the ridership demand of the curren program remains.
 Curb space enables compliance with operating guidelines; load/unload passengers safely; allows for designated areas for passengers to wait safely.
-Size of off-street location should allow for large vehicles to maneuver Location is available during time periods when shuttles are most active.
-Passengers can take transit to access the node.
-Limit shuttle contribution to surface street congestion.
-Contributes to goal to integrate commuter shuttles into multi-modal transportation
+2. Available weekday AM and PM peak hours Size of off-street location should allow for large vehicles to maneuver Location is available during time periods when shuttles are most active.
+3. Accessible by frequent transit-within 1⁄2 mile, transit every 10 minutes or better Passengers can take transit to access the node 4.
+Accessible to/from highway Limit shuttle contribution to surface street congestion.
+5. Accessible by non-auto one- leg journey within 30 minutes for most riders Contributes to goal to integrate commuter shuttles into multi-modal transportation system.

-Criteria one though four were used for the evaluation of five sites earlier this year by the SFMTA (see the memo dated February 3, 2016 from the SFMTA to the Board of Supervisors).
+^{} Criteria one though four were used for the evaluation of five sites earlier this year by the SFMTA (see the memo dated February 3, 2016 from the SFMTA to the Board of Supervisors).